 the UPS Guy.
 He has also appeared in Wicked, and Dolly Parton’s Nine

 to Five musical.
-He’s a two-time Tony nominee for his bravura performance in the
+He’s a three-time Tony nominee for his bravura lead performances in Broadway's "Groundhog Day: The Musical" (currently running) and in the

 short-lived (but wonderful) Rocky

-musical on Broadway, and for his 2015 performance in On TheTwentieth Century in which he shared the stage with Kristin Chenoweth.
+musical on Broadway, and as a featured actor for his 2015 performance in On TheTwentieth Century in which he shared the stage with Kristin Chenoweth.